Fermain/-mollify/packages/lms/src/routes/content/Home Cooks/Recipes 101/Cake/+page.md

 ---
-name: Subject 1 Course 1 Module 3
+name: Cake
-slug: example-course-1-mod-3
+slug: example-course-2-mod-1
 tags:
-  - module 3
+  - module 1
+  - Cake
 ---

-# Module 3
+# Cake

 _Get comfortable with the basics to double your workflow efficiency!_